MIDS-scaling-up/v2/week12/hw/README.md

-# Homework: Part 1 - Installing GPFS FPO
+# Homework: Part 1 - Installing GPFS FPO (THIS HOMEWORK IS BEEN UPDATED, PLEASE COME BACK 03/26/2021 TO FINISH THE SETUP)

 ## Overview